 100% of your donation goes towards Conservation Action.

-Every $1 you donate today to save habitat in Peru will be matched with $3 through our SAVES Challenge and another generous donor.
-Your gift will have QUADRUPLE impact!
+Every $1 you donate today to save habitat in Peru will be matched with $1 through our SAVES Challenge.
+Your gift will have TWO times the impact!

 Amazonia is the world’s largest tropical forest and spans nine countries in South America.
 After Brazil, Peru has the greatest extension of this biome which represents more than half of the surface of the country.
 The Loreto and Ucayali Regions are the two largest Amazon regions in Peru and are traditionally occupied and protected by indigenous groups.
 Unfortunately, hundreds of indigenous communities have no recognized ownership rights and their lands are under tremendous pressure from logging, agro-industries and colonists.
 Without the titles to their territories, native communities have no legal instrument to defend these lands from activities like logging and agricultural expansion.